richteague/analyseLIME/README.md

 #### Continuum

-`getContinuum()`  -Returns the continuum calcualted from the first channel.
+`getContinuum()` - Returns the continuum calcualted from the first channel.

 `removeContiuum()` - Returns data with the continuum subtracted.
 Note this is a simple subtraction, only the first channel is removed from all channels.
 Make sure the first channel is free of line emission.